 If the profession of teaching wasn’t hard enough, add in a global pandemic, and the tasks of ensuring students are engaged, learning, and growing both in their social-emotional development and in their academic pursuits, become a herculean feat.
 National data indicated that 77% of teachers are working more than they did before the pandemic, 60% are enjoying teaching less, and 85% reported lower school morale (Audrain et al.,2022).
 The general conditions of teaching shifted significantly with the pandemic.
 Remote and hybrid instruction along with co-occurring shifts in pedagogies (meant to create more holistic and culturally affirming learning environments) made novice teachers out of every teacher, and these conditions led many teachers who were nearing retirement to retire early (Audrain et al.,2022).
 Mounting needs from COVID safety measures for in-person learning and financial burdens for filling the gap for needed classroom health supplies and fearing the risks to their own and their family’s health led teachers to feel immense stress during this time.

 Teacher mental health declined during pandemic era schooling along with student mental health (Carver-Thomas et al., 2021).
-Teachers seeking to support the mental health needs of all students especially higher-needs students (students with disabilities, unhoused and foster youth students, and low-income students) faced huge barriers to reaching those students and faced difficulties forming relationships with families and teaching peers (Audrain et al., 2022).
+Teachers seeking to support the mental health needs of all students especially higher-needs students (students with disabilities, unhoused and foster youth students, and low-income students) faced huge barriers reaching those students and faced difficulties forming relationships with families and teaching peers (Audrain et al., 2022).
 Many of the tasks that teachers were saddled with before the pandemic intensified during the pandemic, such as having to assume tasks normally handled by school social workers, psychologists, counselors, and nurses.
 With so much mounted pressure on teachers, the decline in personal mental health and well-being was common, and the likelihood of burnout increased significantly (Audrain et al., 2022).
 Home pressures during the pandemic were especially intense for female-identifying teachers, who are 76% of the entire teaching workforce nationally and are two-thirds more likely to be the primary caregivers for family members (Audrain et al.,2022).
 In sum, society’s structural inequities already affected many teachers and the pandemic intensified these for both teachers and students.
 These conditions in combination with existing stress and pressure led many teachers to the point of burnout and leaving the profession altogether.

 School System Impacts.

-An unstable workforce causes issues in any sector, but when the sector relies intensely on these professionals to maintain the main function of the system (teach and support students), then the entire school system becomes unstable when teachers are in extremely short supply.
+An unstable workforce causes issues in any sector, but when the sector relies intensely on these professionals to maintain the main function of the system (teach and support students), then the entire school system becomes unstable when teacher shortages are extreme.
 California has a constitutional commitment to deliver a high-quality education to all school-age children in the state, therefore the state must take accountability for the severe impacts this shortage is having on the entire school system and students.
 As of the 2020-21 school year, 8.4% of California teachers reported being extremely unsatisfied with their jobs and were looking for new opportunities, and 7.3% planned to leave to field as soon as possible (Learning Policy Institute, 2023).
 School sites are paralyzed by this issue and in some cases are forced to close schools when they fall short of staff to simply supervise students, let alone provide high-quality instruction (Calabrese, 2021).